eduard-permyakov/permafrost-engine/README.md

 2. The rest of the source code can be built with MinGW and MSYS using largely the same steps as on Linux.
 3. `run.bat` or `run_editor.bat` will launch the binary with appropriate arguments.

+## License ##

+GPLv3 with linking exception.

+## Contributing ##

+Wishing to contribute to the development of the project or simply wanting to make a question or comment regarding the source code?
+E-mail: edward.permyakov@gmail.com